leviwheatcroft/metalsmith-contentful/.README.md

 `destPath` determines the root path under which the files will be created.
 All files are created with a .md extension to allow for easy identification by other plugins.

 The plugin makes a good attempt at creating a metalsmith file, but depending on your space configuration you may need to augment it with a custom `coerce` function.
-For example, the example contentful spaces use a `body` field for contents (but `contents` will work too).
+For example, the demo contentful spaces use a `body` field for contents (but `contents` will work too).
 If you use something else like `article` then you'll need to map that to `contents` yourself, as shown.

 ```javascript
 Metalsmith('src')